-Since its inception more than 70 years ago, physician and psychologist William Sheldon’s theory on constitutional psychology and somatotypes has been challenged and disputed.
+Since its inception more than 70 years ago, psychologist William Sheldon’s work on somatotypes has been some of the most groundbreaking work in the field.

-But not for many nutritionists and fitness professionals.
-The theory itself is a great tool for determining the individual body type and the fitness routine that goes with it.
-In addition, it gives you insight into how each somatotype might behave.
+The theory itself is a great tool for determining individual body types.
+In addition, it also provides insight into how each somatotype might behave.

 What Is Sheldon’s Somatotype Theory?

-According to Sheldon, humans can be grouped into three different body types (ectomorph, mesomorph, and endomorph).
+According to Sheldon, humans can be grouped into three different body types or somatotypes (ectomorph, mesomorph, and endomorph).
 Each type is said to have distinct physical and metabolic characteristics.

 What Is Sheldon’s Theory of Personality?